Wasserstein Distortion: Unifying Fidelity and Realism: Experiments

 \section{Experiments}

-As a proof of concept, we consider the use of Wasserstein distortion to generate random images that resemble a given reference image.
-Specifically, we take an image of random pixels and iteratively modify it to reduce its Wasserstein distortion to the original.
-Following \citet{gatys2015texture}, we use as our feature map selected activations within the VGG-19 network, with some modifications.
-The following Section~\ref{sec:vggstructure} provides a detailed description of VGG-19 and our modifications; here we note only that we augment the VGG-19 features to include the raw pixel values.
-We found that including this ``0th'' layer of the network provides for an improved reproduction of the DC level of the image.
+We validate Wasserstein distortion using the method espoused by \cite{ding2021comparison}, namely by taking an image of random pixels and iteratively modifying it to reduce its Wasserstein distortion to a given a reference image.
+Following \cite{gatys2015texture}, we use as our feature map selected activations within the VGG-19 network with some modifications, as described in Section~\ref{sec:vggstructure}.
 We use the scalar Gaussianized Wasserstein distance in~(\ref{eq:expdist}) as a computational proxy for~(\ref{eq:wasserstein}).
-For the pooling PMF, we take the horizontal and vertical offsets to be i.i.d.\ according to the two-sided geometric distribution, conditioned on landing within the boundaries of the image.
-It should be emphasized that our framework is agnostic to the choice of the feature map, the distance proxy, and the pooling PMF.
+For the pooling PMF, we take the horizontal and vertical offsets to be i.i.d.\ according to the two-sided geometric distribution in (\ref{eq:tsg}), conditioned on landing within the boundaries of the image.
+We minimize the Wasserstein distortion between the reference and reconstructed images using the L-BFGS algorithm \cite{zhu1997algorithm} with $4,000$ iterations and an early stopping criterion.

-The Wasserstein distortion is defined at every location in the image.
-This is entirely analogous to the way that the squared error between images is defined at every location.
-In our case, computation limitations prevent us from evaluating the distortion at every location in images of a reasonable size unless $\sigma$ is small.
-In parts of the image in which $\sigma$ is large, we found that satisfactory results could be obtained by evaluating the distortion at a subset of points, with the subset randomly selected between iterations.
-When $\sigma = 0$, Wasserstein distortion reduces to MSE, and in this case, we skip the computation of the variance in (\ref{eq:expdist}), since it must be zero.
-This affords some reduction in computation, which allows us to evaluate the distortion at a larger set of points.

-We minimize the Wasserstein distortion between the reference and reconstructed images using the L-BFGS algorithm \citep{zhu1997algorithm} with $4,000$ iterations and an early stopping criterion.